npantfoerder/cryptocurrencies/README.md

 ## Results
 - Using te Elbow Curve, I found that the best value for K was 4
-- Below is a screenshot of the 3D-Scatter plot with clusters and the PCA data:
+- Below is a screenshot of the 3D-Scatter plot of the clusters and the PCA data:
 - <img src='https://github.com/npantfoerder/cryptocurrencies/blob/master/kmeans_clusters.png' width=500>

 ### Resources